 Flying through google earth, finding solitude in an enigma portal, virtually touring the cosmos in a VR-enabled telenaut centre.
 These are hardly the quintessential images we conjure up when thinking back to our primary school years.
-But for students at Wooranna Park Primary, they are part of everyday routine; and, for some, the reason their families have upped sticks and made the move to Australia.
+But for students at Wooranna Park Primary, they are part of everyday routine.

-That’s because Wooranna – aside from having a distinct taste for creative innovation – recognises that the only way to make students truly employable for next generation industries is to simulate those industries as accurately as possible in its pedagogical environment.
+That’s because Wooranna recognises that the best way to make students employable for next generation industries is to simulate them as accurately as possible in its pedagogical environment.
 And if that means throwing its students, quite literally, into the helm of deep technology, so be it.

 Among the futuristic furnishings that comprise its internationally-acclaimed “STEAM Centre” are dragon boats, spaceships and shipping containers.
 In many ways it is unrecognisable as an education institution, more closely befitting some sort of new age theme park or creative laboratory.

 It may sound like an extravagant way to kit out a classroom, but the state school says it stuck to a modest budget in purchasing the raw materials.
 “The shipping containers which we used to create the “making station” modules in our STEAM centre cost us in the thousands.
 When you compare it to the multi-million-dollar investments into technology hubs deployed by some private schools, that’s pretty miniscule”, said Principal Ray Trotter, ahead of The Age Schools Summit.

 “We’ve also been lucky enough to receive some philanthropic bitcoin donations, from our international ‘fans’ to support our educational technology procurement.
 Our main funder donated one percent of the total bitcoin blockchain”, he added.